I remember consulting with a career coach in my twenties.

 What’s your secret to success?

-What ingredient or raw material is essential to making progress in the digital realm?
+What special ingredient or raw material is essential to making progress in the digital realm?

 Tell us about it in the comments section below.